montlikadani/TabList/.github/ISSUE_TEMPLATE/bug_report.md

 ### Console error
 ```
-Insert here the console error if you have it.
+Insert here the console error if you have it or use paste server.
 ```

 ### Configuration file(s)